 You’ve just received your image gallery from your wedding day.
-You’re in love with all your photos.
-Everything feels exactly as you remember it–and there are even some moments captured you don’t remember happening.
+You’re in love with all your wedding photos.
+Everything feels exactly as you remember it.
+There are even some moments captured you don’t remember happening.
 Your heart is so full it could burst from joy and excitement.

 So, now what?

-Your wedding day was an experience you lived with all of its stressors and every dream come true.
-You were present.
+You lived the experience of your wedding day, with all of its stressors and every dream come true.
 You felt intense nervousness and relief.
 It was a whole day of moment after moment lived fully surrounded by people you love and who love you.
-And while it’s fun to see your photos for the first time as you scroll through your online gallery, your photos come to life when they are in your hands.
+And while it’s fun to see your wedding photos for the first time as you scroll through your online gallery, your photos come to life when they are in your hands.

 When you can pick up a moment in time and hold it in your hands, it carries a different weight.
 It’s a moment, a memory that you can feel.
-You can frame them on your walls and shelves and share it with new and old guests in your home.
-You can flip through the pages of an album with your children and tell them about your wedding day, in great detail.
-You can pull the print out of the storage box when a loved one passes, and you need an image for their funeral.
+You frame them on your walls and shelves and share it with new and old guests in your home.
+Flipping through the pages of an album with your children, you relive your wedding day, sharing every memory in great detail.
+You pull the print out of the storage box when a loved one passes, and you need an image for their funeral.

 What I want most for you is to have a tangible reminder of what happened on your wedding day: who was there, how did you feel, what was it like?
 Get them off your phone.
 Get them off the USB drive.
-Get them into your hands.
+Get your wedding photos into your hands.